eniware-org/eniware-dev-docs/docs/_sources/index.rst.txt

 ..
-Eclipse Setup Guide for EniWARE Network documentation master file, created by sphinx-quickstart on Wed Oct 10 02:55:36 2018.
+Eclipse Setup Guide for EniwareNetwork documentation master file, created by sphinx-quickstart on Wed Oct 10 02:55:36 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Eclipse Setup Guide for EniWARE Network's documentation!
+Welcome to Eclipse Setup Guide for EniwareNetwork's documentation!
 ===================================================================

 .. image:: /images/0.png